Reviewed by Daniel Mirkovic

 So, you understand the importance of getting tenant’s insurance.
-But if you have a roommate, you may have a decision to make; some insurance providers allow roommates to share a policy and therefore split the premium between them.
+But if you have a roommate, then you may have a decision to make; some insurance providers allow roommates to share a policy and therefore split the premium between them.
 At Square One, roommates must purchase separate policies.
 Here’s why:

-If you take out one policy in both of your names, any claim that your roommate makes will affect your loss history.
+If you take out one policy in both of your names, then any claim that your roommate makes will affect your loss history.
 Let’s say she takes her dog out for a walk and it bites someone.
 This can result in a huge liability suit.
 The effect of this claim could cause a problem for you once you’re no longer sharing and are looking to get a policy on your own.
 Depending on the number of claims your roommate made, and the dollar amount of those claims, you could face a higher premium going forward, even though you’ve never had a loss yourself.
 Even worse, you could be denied insurance if the loss history is bad enough.

-If you have to put in a claim yourself, the payment will be made out to both of you.
+If you have to put in a claim yourself, then the payment will be made out to both of you.
 That means you’re going to need your roommate’s signature before you can cash a claims cheque for your lost camera.
 And if some of your property is damaged, as well as some of your roommate’s, you’ll need to know how much each of you will receive out of the claims settlement.
 Difficult enough if the two of you are still on friendly terms, but what if things have cooled between you?
 Or worse, your roommate has moved out?

-If your roommate moves out, whether he wanted to, or you asked him to because you couldn’t stand living in the same place for another minute, you will have to track him down to get a signature allowing the insurance company to take his name off of the policy.
+If your roommate moves out, whether he wanted to, or you asked him to because you couldn’t stand living in the same place for another minute, then you will have to track him down to get a signature allowing the insurance company to take his name off of the policy.
 Otherwise, any future claims would still be payable to both of you.
 You may not even be able to cancel the policy without getting your old roommate’s signature.

 A 50/50 split on the premium may not be fair.
-If you’re moving into your friend’s apartment, she may already have a living room suite, tv, kitchen suite, and so on.
+If you’re moving into your friend’s apartment, then she may already have a living room suite, tv, kitchen suite, and so on.
 All you’re bringing in is your bedroom furniture and your clothes.
 You may both have to sit down and complete individual personal property inventory forms to determine the replacement cost of all of your belongings.

 Access home inventory templates below: